Instructor: Ryan Skidmore

 6th 6 Weeks

 I have tremendously high expectations for all my students and refuse to accept sub-par work, disruptions, or idleness.
 The standards will be set and remain high all year long.
-You will be expected to work hard from bell-to-bell each and every day in this classroom; there will be no free time or down time.
-Students should also be prepared to study intensely and frequently for quizzes and tests.
+You will be expected to work hard from bell to bell each and every day in this classroom; there will be no free time or free days.
+Students should be prepared to study intensely and frequently for quizzes and tests.

 I want to provide an enjoyable class for all students and any motivations contrary to this goal will not be tolerated.
 My professional responsibility is to ensure that all students are able to learn in a safe, focused academic environment.
 My aim is for all students to master chemistry and be prepared for science study at the collegiate and university level.

 I assure you that I am willing to offer any assistance I can in helping you understand the course content.
 When you have a question, ask me.
 When you need extra help, let me know.
-I am available 20 minutes before and after school; you may also come in during my conference period.
+I am available 20 minutes before and after school; you may also come in during my conference period or CSI.
 It is absolutely critical that you be in class to participate.
-If you hear the discussion, see the demonstrations, do the work, perform the lab, etc. you will be able to keep up, if you work hard.
+If you hear the discussion, see the demonstrations, do the work, perform the lab, etc. you will be able to keep up if you work hard.

 The second half of the class period will be given to students to work on problem sets.
 During this time, collaborative talking will be allowed.
 Completion of problem sets is crucial in mastering classroom content, and I’m a firm believer in the benefits of positive student collaboration.
 If you do not take advantage of this time, it will be taken away and problem sets must be completed at home.